 Layered routers can impact VoIP calls and cause technical issues.
 That’s why you should use a switch instead.
 Your network switch must be able to handle VoIP traffic.

 Avoid using a “double NAT,” which means two separate networks internally before reaching your ISP.
 Crucial functions in the SIP protocol require the router to dynamically permit traffic from your VoIP provider.
 Using multiple routers in a serial fashion interferes with establishing reliable phone calls.
 Don’t forget to turn off SIP ALG.

-4) Find the Right VoIP Provider
+4) Find the right VoIP provider

 That doesn’t mean that you can choose any company and experience overnight success.
 Great internet service, the perfect network, and top-of-the-line phones don’t necessarily guarantee better call quality.
 The data centers of your VoIP provider are a vital factor.